TypeStrong/typedoc/CONTRIBUTING.md

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Provide an example where this enhancement would improve TypeDoc**
 - **If possible, list another documentation generator where this feature exists**

+### Documentation

+Improvements to the website documentation are welcomed.
+The website source files are located in the `website` directory.
+Instructions on how to make updates the website are found in that directory's [readme](./website/README.md).

 ### Code